 How can a non-United airlines credit card make the list for being the best United credit card?
 There is a touch of irony in this question, yet the answer is really simple.
 Own a flexible travel rewards card like the Chase Sapphire Preferred.

-The Sapphire Preferred has the exact same earning power as the United MileagePlus Explorer Card with the two miles per dollar on United purchases, but the Sapphire Preferred earns two miles on every travel and dining purchase.
+The Chase Sapphire Preferred® Card has the exact same earning power as the United Explorer Card but earns two miles on every travel and dining purchase.

-Unless you want the free checked bags, priority boarding, or two annual one-time United Club passes that come with the MileagePlus Explorer, the Sapphire Preferred can be the better option for two reasons:
+Unless you want the free checked bags, priority boarding, or two annual one-time United Club passes that come with the Explorer, the Sapphire Preferred can be the better option for these reasons:

 - The Chase 5/24 rule only lets you apply for one credit card

 Since you can only carry so many credit cards in your wallet, you might consider the Sapphire Preferred over the other cards on this list because you earn two miles for every air travel purchase, regardless of the carrier.